the-human-colossus-foundation/oca-spec/docs/specification/README.md

 |predicate_id|predicate_id|
 |framing_justification|matching_justification|

-When using framing in a schema multiple framing overlays are allowed, and each framing overlay is specific for a single source being mapped to.
-So that users can know that they are accessing the correct external concept, the external concept must be described by sufficient cataloging information provided within the framing overlay.
+When using framing in a schema multiple framing overlays are allowed and each framing overlay is specific for a single source being mapped to.
+The external concept must be described by sufficient cataloging information provided within the framing overlay so that users can know that they are accessing the correct external concept.

-The following four pieces of metadata will correctly identify external resources (e.g the controlled vocabulary).
+The following four pieces of metadata will correctly identify external resources (e.g. the controlled vocabulary).
 Only `frame_id` is required.

 1. `frame_id`: Identifier of resource (SAIDs, DOIs, PURLs, or common names e.g. UCUM)
 2. `frame_label`: Label of resource (e.g. Unified Code for Units of Measure)